jbonde/electricitymonitor/README.md

 For a RPi4 the above serial port to use is called ttyS0 when listening to the Meter.
 GPIO14 is not necessary in this setup but can be used for other applications that makes queries for the Meter.

 For listening to the Meter Gurux has a good library that can be installed from https://github.com/Gurux/Gurux.DLMS.Python and they also have an excellent support so sign up at the forum if you have troubles.
-A RPi3 will not work so go with a RPi4 or RPi0W.

 When ready you can make a test drive in order to see if the Meter is pushing messages which it should do every 10 sec.
 Connect to the RPi with SSH and Putty and at the command prompt first change directory to the Gurux listener script: